 Or put in hours after your kids go to bed (like I do.)

 There are plenty of ways to get time in, but you must be willing to be creative and flexible.
-I know that if I can make time as a homeschooling mom of soon to be 10 kids, you can probably make time as well.
+I know that if I can make time as a homeschooling mom with `10 of my 11 kids still at home kids, you can probably make time as well.

 To help you free up time for your business, read these posts.